-We have audited the financial statements of Óglaigh Náisiúnta na hÉireann (the 'Company') for the year ended 31 December 2021 and of its deficit for the year then ended, which comprise the Income and Expenditure Account, the Balance Sheet and the notes to the financial statements.
-The financial reporting framework that has been applied in their preparation is Irish law and Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland', applying Section 1A of that Standard.
+We have audited the financial statements of Óglaigh Náisiúnta na hÉireann (the 'Company') for the year ended 31 December 2022, which comprise the Income and Expenditure Account, the Balance Sheet and the notes to the financial statements, including a summary of significant accounting policies set out in note 2.
+The financial reporting framework that has been applied in their preparation is Irish law and Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' applying Section 1A of that Standard.

-In our opinion, the accompanying financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the assets, liabilities and financial position of the Company as at 31 December 2021 and of its deficit for the year then ended - have been properly prepared in accordance with Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' applying Section 1A of that Standard and - have been properly prepared in accordance with the requirements of the Companies Act 2014.
+- give a true and fair view of the assets, liabilities and financial position of the Company as at 31 December 2022 and of its surplus for the year then ended; - have been properly prepared in accordance with Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland', applying Section 1A of that Standard; and - have been properly prepared in accordance with the requirements of the Companies Act 2014.